donmccurdy/glTF-Transform-View/README.md

-While three.js can render glTF 2.0 files out of the box with [THREE.GLTFLoader](https://threejs.org/docs/index.html#examples/en/loaders/GLTFLoader), and export them with [THREE.GLTFLoader](https://threejs.org/docs/index.html#examples/en/loaders/GLTFLoader), this approach has an important limitation:

-The THREE.GLTFExporter↔THREE.GLTFLoader round-trip processing is lossy, and doesn't support all features of glTF.
+While three.js can render glTF 2.0 files out of the box with [THREE.GLTFLoader](https://threejs.org/docs/index.html#examples/en/loaders/GLTFLoader), and export them with [THREE.GLTFLoader](https://threejs.org/docs/index.html#examples/en/loaders/GLTFLoader), this approach has an important limitation: the GLTFExporter &harr; GLTFLoader round-trip processing is lossy, and doesn't support all features of glTF.
 For a small set of closely-controlled assets, this might be a good workflow.
 But in general, it is error-prone.

-An alternative might be to apply changes in glTF-Transform, export with [WebIO](https://gltf-transform.donmccurdy.com/classes/core.webio.html), and reload with THREE.GLTFLoader.
+Another alternative might be to apply changes in glTF-Transform, export with [WebIO](https://gltf-transform.donmccurdy.com/classes/core.webio.html), and reload with THREE.GLTFLoader.
 This workflow is accurate, but slow to repeat — even a simple change to a material parameter requires reloading the